 To which my internal peanut gallery goes, “Buuuuh?”

-Not only does every food, including junk food, contain useful nutrition, but more importantly — nutritious food is often fucking delicious.
+Not only does every food, including junk food, contain useful nutrition, but more importantly — nutritious food is often bloody delicious.
 If this is not your experience of food, then one of a couple of things might be going on: